powercap/powercap/README.md

 These bindings were originally created for use with [RAPLCap](https://github.com/powercap/raplcap), but can be used independently.
 See the RAPLCap project for a more general interface for managing RAPL power caps, including other command line utilities.

+If using this project for other scientific works or publications, please reference:

+* Connor Imes, Huazhe Zhang, Kevin Zhao, Henry Hoffmann.
+"Handing DVFS to Hardware: Using Power Capping to Control Software Performance".
+Technical Report [TR-2018-03](https://cs.uchicago.edu/research/publications/techreports/TR-2018-03).
+University of Chicago, Department of Computer Science.
+2018.

 ## Prerequisites

 Powercap (with the RAPL implementation) was released with Linux kernel 3.13.